-We warmly welcome you to join us each Sunday as we gather in faith and fellowship.
-Our Worship Service begins at 11:00 AM and lasts about 90 minutes, featuring uplifting messages from our ministerial team and heartfelt praise.
+We invite you to worship with us each Sunday as we come together in faith, fellowship, and praise.
+Our Worship Service begins at 11:00 AM and lasts approximately 90 minutes, offering a meaningful blend of inspiring messages from our ministerial team and heartfelt, spirit‑filled worship.
+Whether you’re new to the area, exploring your faith, or looking for a church home, you’ll find a place of love, hope, and connection here.

 We look forward to worshiping with you and growing together in grace!